colbychittenden/TDSUSB/README.md

 2. Extract the downloaded zip somewhere safe

-3. Copy following files to your USB drive: `autorun.inf`, `launch.bat`, `hide.vbs`, `TDSUSB.ico`, and for 64 bit operating systems use `TDSUSB.exe` and for 32 bit operating systems use `TDSUSBx32.exe`.
+3. Copy following files to your USB drive: `autorun.inf`, `TDSUSB.ico`, and for 64 bit operating systems use `TDSUSB.exe` and for 32 bit operating systems use `TDSUSBx32.exe`.
 To make it almost undetectable use the invisible versions, but they don't work on all computers.

 4. Open `autorun.inf` in notepad and replace `<version here>` with the exe you chose in the last step